-In its deep, enveloping darkness, Moby-Dick is a vast, black-velvet mosaic, cradling fragments of Shakespeare's most powerful lines, themes, and imagery.
+In its aesthetic darkness, Moby-Dick looms before readers like a black-velvet mosaic, harboring fragments of Shakespeare's most hauntingly powerful lines, themes, and imagery.
 Those pages shimmer with the Bard's influence in a thousand subtle ways.
-And yet, surprisingly little thought has been given to how The Merchant of Venice might have shaped Melville's vision as he wove his own tale of a maritime power-that empire aboard the Pequod.
+Yet little thought has been given to how The Merchant of Venice may have steered Melville's vision as he wove his own tale of a mercantile maritime power-that democracy unmoored aboard the Pequod.

-In terms of rhetoric, F. O. Matthiessen suggests that Melville's description of the silvery jet of a whale spout lit up by the moon "on such a silent night" in 'The Spirit-Spout' echoes a phrase used in Merchant's fifth act, where Jessica and Lorenzo, in moonlit Belmont, trade odes to lovers Troilus and Cressida, Pyramus and Thisbe, and Dido and Aeneas.
-In terms of characterization, many critics and commentators have, in passing, observed a general parallel between Captain Ahab, in his obsession with the white whale, and Shylock, in his relentless pursuit of vengeance and a pound of flesh.
-However, analysis of this impression has not been carried far beyond a stating of the likeness, leaving much to expand on.
+In terms of rhetoric, F. O. Matthiessen suggests that Melville's description of the silvery jet of a whale's spout illuminated by the moon "on such a silent night" in 'The Spirit-Spout' echoes a phrase used in Merchant's fifth act, where Jessica and Lorenzo, beneath the moonlit skies of Belmont, trade odes to lovers Troilus and Cressida, Pyramus and Thisbe, and Dido and Aeneas.
+Regarding characterization, many commentators have observed a general similarity between Captain Ahab, in his obsession with the white whale, and Shylock, in his relentless pursuit of vengeance and a pound of flesh.
+Yet this impression has not been examined far beyond a stating of the likeness, leaving much uncharted water to explore.
 There is a wealth of evidence, both in the text of Moby-Dick and the author's own life, to suggest that Merchant played a much meatier role in the writing of the 'Whale'-as Melville referred to his most famous work in letters to his friend and confidant, Nathaniel Hawthorne.